Fuel Contamination Control

 Eight Ways to Control Fuel System Contamination

-- Know the numbers: For maximum protection, select a filter that’s effective against an absolute rating of 4-micron and larger particles.
+- Know the numbers: Diesel fuel filters are commonly rated for a minimum particle size of anywhere from four to 15 microns.
+Even a 5-micron particle can cause engine damage, so for maximum protection, select a filter that’s effective against an absolute rating of 4-micron and larger particles.

 - Find out about the wear index: A filter’s wear index is based on a correlation between the amount of physical damage observed on the injectors and the number of 6-, 10- and 14-micron particles present in the fuel.
 Determine if a lower-wear-index product is available to extend injector life, improve fuel economy and reduce emissions.

-- Invest in premium quality filtration products: Look for one with high-efficiency media, excellent pleat stability and spacing, a minimum amount of metallic components, exceptional sealing capabilities and overall structural integrity
+- Invest in premium quality filtration products: Look for filters with high-efficiency media, excellent pleat stability and spacing, a minimum number of metallic components, exceptional sealing capabilities and overall structural integrity.

-Train technicians: Contaminants often invade an engine while it’s being serviced.
-To minimize service-related contamination, technicians should be taught to use proper maintenance and repair processes.
+- Train technicians: Contaminants often invade an engine while it’s being serviced.
+Technicians should be taught to use proper maintenance and repair processes to minimize service-related contamination.
+Similarly, operators should follow manufacturer recommendations and any additional operational standards when accessing tanks or handling fuel system components.